 - To select wireless configuration tool.
 Here you can decide which tool to use, either the TP-LINK Configuration Utility or the Windows wireless configuration tool.
 (This option is available only in Windows XP.) - 2) To switch to another wireless network adapter.
 Here you can switch to another adapter installed in your computer.
-The adapters successfully installed in your computer will be listed in the drop-down list if the adapters are supported by this utility. - 3) To switch to SoftAP mode.
-(This option is available in Windows 7 and Windows 8.)
-Once enabled, the adapter will be able to work as an AP.

-4) To change the power save mode.
+The adapters successfully installed in your computer will be listed in the drop-down menu if the adapters are supported by this utility. - To switch to SoftAP mode.Once enabled, the adapter will be able to work as an AP. - 4) To change the power save mode.